systemd-cron/systemd-cron-next/README.md

 and generating systemd timers and services.
 You can use `cron.target` as a single control point for the generated units.

-It's intended to be drop-in replacement for all cron implementations.
+It's intended to be a drop-in replacement for all cron implementations.

 ## Rationale